Bowl Me Over

 How far in advance can you make chocolate covered pretzels?

-Chocolate covered pretzels can be made up to 48 hours in advance and stored in an airtight container.
-Just make sure they are kept at room temperature or the chocolate will melt!
+Chocolate-covered pretzels can be made up to 48 hours in advance and stored in an airtight container.
+Just ensure they are kept at room temperature or the chocolate will melt!

 Why are my chocolate covered pretzels not hardening?